 VASE WATER: STEP 1 IN ROSE CARE

-A clean, healthy vase is essential for the growth of your beautiful roses.
-Once the vase is cleaned, fill it ¾ full with fresh, cool tap water.
+This rose care tip is one you can’t skip!
+Getting your roses into water quickly is the first step in caring for them.
+Fill a vase ¾ full with fresh, cool tap water.
 The roses will absorb the water, soaking up the nutrients that will travel up to the bloom and create a lively flower.
-Check the water level every day and add more fresh, cool water as needed.
+Check the water level in your rose’s vase every day and add more water as needed.

 Before placing the roses into the water, remove any extra foliage that would fall below the water line.
 Foliage in the water causes bacteria to grow, shortening the life of the roses.

-The first step is to remove the flowers from any shipping materials and water tubes they arrived in.
-Then, cut the stems carefully at an angle, about an inch from the bottom.
-You should do this while holding the bottom of the stem underwater.
-Once the stem is cut, place the flowers immediately in the vase.
+Cutting your roses is crucial to maintaining their health and longevity.
+Cut each stem carefully at an angle, about an inch from the bottom, while holding the bottom of the stem underwater.
+Once it's cut, place the roses in the vase immediately.

 In general, happy roses last longer!
 So, take care of your cut roses by having the perfect amount of vase water, the right mix of flower food, prune the rose stems for added beauty and health, and cut the stems for longer lasting beautiful roses.

 There are many rose varieties grown around the world.
 Here are just a few of our favorites!